Introduction to Mindfulness for Toddlers

 Who even knows if toddlers CAN meditate?

 The short answer is yes, toddlers can meditate.
 But, meditation for toddlers looks drastically different than meditation for adults or even older kids.
+We need to step back and look at what mindfulness is first-simply paying attention to one thing at a time, with awareness.

 As you’re probably aware, toddlers have a very short attention span!

 The more bombarded with technology our children get, the more important it is for us to teach them how to quiet and focus the mind.
+Incorporating a deep breathing exercise can help toddlers quiet and focus their minds, enhancing relaxation and emotional well-being.

 mindfulness meditation games for toddlers, young child trying a yoga pose in a game to learn mindfulness